Organizational Chart: Definition, Types, Usage, and TemplateOct 27, 2022

 The flat organizational structure is suitable for firms with little hierarchy.
 A flat org chart features little or no middle management between the executives and staff.

 By arranging employees on the same level, this organizational structure creates equality and gives individuals more decision-making power.
-The flat organizational chart is mostly used by startups.
+Startups mainly use the flat organizational chart.

 - It fosters innovation